AkiChen/Correlative-Filters-Caffe/README.md

 }
 </code></pre>

-3.'label_test_file' is a file which save all the labels in one line with type of int.
+3.'label_test_file' is a file which saves all the labels in one line with type of int.
 Check the 'label_test_file' in `examples\cifar10` which saves 10,000 labels of all the testing samples.

 <pre><code>
 3 8 8 0 6 6 1 6 3 1 0 9 5 7 9 8 5 ...